MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/migrate-postgresql-to-passwordless-connection.md

 You can create accounts in PostgreSQL.
 If you choose to use passwords as credentials for the accounts, these credentials will be stored in the `user` table.
 Because these passwords are stored in PostgreSQL, you'll need to manage the rotation of the passwords by yourself.

 Although it's possible to connect to Azure Database for PostgreSQL with passwords, you should use them with caution.
 You must be diligent to never expose the passwords in an unsecure location.
 Anyone who gains access to the passwords is able to authenticate.
-For example, if a password is accidentally checked into source control, sent through an unsecure email, pasted into the wrong chat, or viewed by someone who shouldn't have permission, there's risk of a malicious user accessing the application.
+For example, there's a risk that a malicious user can access the application if a connection string is accidentally checked into source control, sent through an unsecure email, pasted into the wrong chat, or viewed by someone who shouldn't have permission.
 Instead, consider updating your application to use passwordless connections.

 [!INCLUDE [introducing-passwordless-connections](includes/introducing-passwordless-connections.md)]